zineb-SABBAB/learn-git-pytest/README.md

    ```

 5. **Implement the required functions**:
-   - Read the README.md in each exercise folder for instructions
    - Complete the functions in each `.py` file
    - Run the tests locally to check your implementation:
      ```bash